 The installation of GLoBES is highly automated and there should not be any problems on a decently up-to-date GNU/Linux system.
-The installation has, however, only been tested on a limited number of platforms, mainly running with various versions of SuSE Linux.
-Thus we would appreciate to know your experiences with the installation on different platforms.
+The installation has, however, only been tested on a limited number of platforms.
+The current version has been tested for SuSE, Red Hat, Fedora Core and a 64bit version of SuSE.
+It should also compile and work on Mac OS.
+We would appreciate to know your experiences with the installation on different platforms.
 Please send an e-mail to <globes@ph.tum.de>.